I have my brain tied behind my back, as always, to make things fair.

 Yeah.

-Well then, you know, the government employees are essential, but the soldiers are not.
+Well, then, you know, the government employees are essential, but the soldiers are not.

-The way, you know, Boehner Boehner submits a separate bill that deals with nothing but funding for military salaries through the end of the fiscal year, September 30th.
+The way, you know, Boehner submits a separate bill that deals with nothing but funding for military salaries through the end of the fiscal year, September 30th.

 That's what Obama claims is a distraction.

-Obama says, No, we don't need to be doing that.
+Obama says, no, we don't need to be doing that.

-We need to s we need to avoid a government shutdown.
+We need to avoid a government shutdown.

-Um that's just a distraction.
+That's just a distraction.

-So the press will come up and say Boehner attempted to sidetrack from the issue and to uh curry points in favor with military families, but the sly, crafty Obama saw through the trick and would not allow our military personnel to be used as pawns in the serious discussion and debate over funding the U.S. government.
+So the press will come up and say Boehner attempted to sidetrack from the issue and to curry points in favor with military families, but the sly, crafty Obama saw through the trick and would not allow our military personnel to be used as pawns in the serious discussion and debate over funding the U.S. government.

-That's what the message is gonna be.
+That's what the message is going to be.

-So even though it will be an Obama veto that results in military personnel not being paid, a veto of a bill specifically to pay them.
+So even though it will be an Obama veto that results in military personnel not being paid, a veto of a bill specifically to pay them, the narrative and the PR message from the media will be that it's Boehner's fault, the Republicans' fault, for doing that as a whole distraction instead of focusing on getting a budget.

-Sandy in Madison, Wisconsin High, you're on the EIB network.
+Hi, you're on the EIB network.

 I hope I can speak clearly here.

-And I am just this is the Democrats' tactics.
+And I am just, this is the Democrats' tactics.

-He could only spend 300 some thousand dollars.
+He could only spend $300,000.

 Right.